78g/vim-texabbrev/README.rst

 ``g:texabbrev_nocabbrev`` exists then no command-line abbreviations will be set.
 If ``g:texabbrev_tmap`` exists then mappings for ``:terminal`` will be created.

-The default tex commands and unicode equivalents can be overriden by defining _`g:texabbrev_table`  (see below for the default value)
+The default tex commands and unicode equivalents can be overridden by defining _`g:texabbrev_table`  (see below for the default value)

 .. code-block:: vim

    let g:texabbrev_table = [['alpha','α'],['beta','β']]

-Similarly the wordlist file to be added to ``'complete'`` can be overriden by defining ``g:texabbrev_wordlist``
+Similarly the wordlist file to be added to ``'complete'`` can be overridden by defining ``g:texabbrev_wordlist``

 .. code-block:: vim